Lamborghini Urus: Recall

-In early December 2020, the NHTSA recalled 2019 and 2020 model year Uruses equipped with the 4.0 litre twin-turbo V8 engine due to a fire risk, since high engine compartment temperatures can cause the fuel line quick connectors to rise to temperatures above the design operating specification limit.
+In November 2020, the NHTSA recalled 2019 and 2020 model year Uruses equipped with the 4.0-litre twin-turbo V8 engine due to a fire risk, since high engine compartment temperatures can cause the fuel line quick connectors to rise to temperatures above the design operating specification limit.
 These elevated temperatures can cause the quick connect material to soften, which could result in a fuel leak.
-All affected models will be retired from showrooms starting on 18 December.

-Production

-On 4 December 2017, the Urus was unveiled at Lamborghini's Sant'Agata Bolognese headquarters, making it the brand's first SUV since the LM002.

-Production began in February 2018 and Lamborghini plans to build 1,000 units in the first year of production, and 3,500 in 2019.
-However, Lamborghini had to expand their factory in Sant'Agata Bolognese to meet the higher demand.
-In July 2020, the company announced the 10,000th unit of the Urus.
+Lamborghini said it became aware of the issue after Porsche AG identified it in 2019.
+A total of 2,831 Urus were affected.